joergenb/oauth/ebw_vp_without_browser.md

 Comparing against EUDIW, this draft proposes the following changes:
 - browser redirects and/or the DC API are not used as they are not needed
-- business wallet instances can publish their [client metadata on a well-known endpoint](https://datatracker.ietf.org/doc/draft-ietf-oauth-client-id-metadata-document/) and signing keys.
+- business wallet instances should publish their [client metadata on a well-known endpoint](https://datatracker.ietf.org/doc/draft-ietf-oauth-client-id-metadata-document/), including signing keys.
 The EBWOID public key could be included in the metadata.

 # Variant 2: Wallet-initiated flow

-This flow is simply the reverse of variant 1; ie EBW A sends a presentation directly to EBW B.
+This flow is simply the reverse of variant 1; ie Holder EBW A sends a presentation directly to the Verifier EBW B.

-This variant could alternatively be solved by adding an initial step to Variant A, in which EBW A firsts asks EBW B to "please, can you ask me to present a credential".
+This variant could alternatively be solved by adding an initial step to Variant A, in which Holder EBW A firsts asks Verifier EBW B to "please, can you ask me to present this credential".

 # Authentication of the verifier